 FIG RECIPES: Salads/Sides

-These goat cheese figs would make a perfect savory app when you’re having guests over.
+These goat cheese figs would make a perfect savory appetizer when you’re having guests over.
 They appear to be very impressive, yet come together quickly and require only a few basic ingredients.
-Look for good quality organic cheese to get the most out of this simple recipe.
+Look for high-quality organic cheese to get the most out of this simple recipe.

 If you’re sick of almond butter and are avoiding peanut butter like many people are, this may be the perfect answer to your “butter” question.
-Making fig apple butter in a crockpot is super time saving and allows the recipe to cook itself while you’re out.
-Use it on top of ancient grain sprouted toast, in a salad dressing, or to drizzle on top of plain organic yogurt.
+Making fig apple butter in a slow cooker is a super time saver and allows the recipe to cook itself while you’re out.
+Use it on top of ancient grain sprouted toast, in a salad dressing or to drizzle on top of plain, organic yogurt.

-It’s hard to find someone who doesn’t love roasted Brussel sprouts, even those who say they won’t like them.
-Figs balance the unique taste of Brussel sprouts in this healthy side dish and give them a pop of sweetness in place of commonly used cranberries.
+It’s hard to find someone who doesn’t love roasted Brussels sprouts, even those who say they won’t like them.
+Figs balance the unique taste of Brussels sprouts in this healthy side dish and give them a pop of sweetness in place of commonly used cranberries.